Coroner criticizes Dept. of Health in facebook post

 The Department of Health says it is working to assist coroners across the state with the needs they have.

-According to the Department of Health, 2,029 of the deaths in Pennsylvania have occurred in long-term care facilities, which is more than 67 percent of the total 3,012 deaths in Pennsylvania from COVID-19.
+According to the Department of Health, 2,029 of the deaths in Pennsylvania have occurred in long-term care facilities, which is more than 67% of the total 3,012 deaths in Pennsylvania from COVID-19.